rdmorganiser/rdmo-docs/docs/installation/setup.md

 ## RDMO development server

-After these steps, RDMO can be run using Djangos intergrated development server:
+After these steps, RDMO can be run using Djangos integrated development server:
 ```bash
 python manage.py runserver
 ```

 Then, RDMO is available on http://127.0.0.1:8000 in your (local) browser.
 The different ways RDMO can be deployed are covered in the next chapter.
-The newly installed RDMO instance is still empty, i.e. no questionaire or views are available.
+The newly installed RDMO instance is still empty, i.e. no questionnaire or views are available.
 They need to be [imported](../management/export.html) and/or created as described under [Management](../management/index.html).